 This camera is a really good option if you want to spend under $500 on your camera, but still want a ton of benefits: great quality, 4k video, 30 frames per second burst shooting.
 It’s an excellent camera for starters, and even better than my first Fuji camera I bought 5 years ago.
 They really improved their entry-level camera!

 Buy if: You’re not sure if photography is your thing, but you want to try it out on a lower budget.

 Don’t buy if: You already know how to use another brand of camera and are looking for the “Fuji equivalent” of your favorite camera.

-Same quality as the X-T2 but without weather resistence.
+Same sensor as the X-T2 or X-T3 but without weather resistence and less powerful.

 Reasons to try a mirrorless camera

 The biggest reason I would encourage you to try a mirrorless camera is compact size meets amazing image quality.
 Mirrorless cameras are usually much smaller than DSLRs because they don’t need to fit a mirror inside (yes, literally!).
 The mirrorless cameras do have smaller sensors and produce smaller images, but unless you’re going to print your pictures on a wall, your photos will be more than big enough.